35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 [^16] Para 390

 [^17] Housing Statement Addendum and Financial Viability Assessment January 2025 QUOD, para 1.7.
-This states that viabililty improvement measures were designed to

 [^9iii] [GLA Stage 3 report](https://data.london.gov.uk/download/2z18q/995/Canada%20Water%20Stage%203%20report.docx.pdf), para 208.
 Paragraph 59 of the NPPF states: *“The weight to be given to a viability assessment is a matter for the decision maker, having regard to all the circumstances in the case, including whether the plan and the viability evidence underpinning it is up to date, and any change in site circumstances since the plan was brought into force.
 All viability assessments, including any undertaken at the plan-making stage, should reflect the recommended approach in the National Planning Practice Guidance, including standardised inputs, and should be made publicly available.”*